doublep/logview/README.md

 However, oftentimes you need to adjust existing filters, e.g. to fix a typo or simply change one, while keeping others the same.
 For this purpose use `f` command.
-It pops up a separate buffer with all currently active filters, which you can edit as you like, using any standard Emacs features.
+It pops up a separate buffer with all currently active filters (both level and text), which you can edit as you like, using any standard Emacs features.

 Lines beginning with ‘#’ character are comments.
 They and empty lines are ignored.
+Lines for level filters must start with prefix ‘lv ’ (note the single trailing space!) for normal filtering or ‘LV ’ for ‘always show’ pseudo-filter, and contain the textual level representation afterwards, just as you would see it in the logfile.
+For example:

+    lv DEBUG
+    LV ERROR

+means “show all entries except trace-level, and additionally show all errors with no regard to text filters.”

-Lines for actual filters must start with certain prefix:
-‘a+ ’ (note the single trailing space!) for name inclusion filters, ‘a- ’ for name exclusion, and similart ‘t+ ’, ‘t- ’, ‘m+ ’, ‘m- ’ for thread and message filters.
+Lines for text filters are similar.
+They must start with ‘a+ ’ (again, remember the trailing space) for name inclusion filters, ‘a- ’ for name exclusion, and similarly ‘t+ ’, ‘t- ’, ‘m+ ’, ‘m- ’ for thread and message filters.
 Additionally, multiline message filters must use ‘.. ’ prefix (two dots and a space) for continuation lines.
+For example:

+    a+ database
+    m+ ^insert.+
+    .. values

+means “show entries with word ‘database’ in the logger name and which message has a line beginning with ‘insert’ and the line after that beginning with ‘values’.”

 The buffer mode has some syntax highlighting support, so you should see if anything goes wrong.
 The easiest way to figure it out is to add a few filters using commands described earlier and then open this